-I became president of the Division of Colloid and Surface Chemistry, The Chemical Society of Japan (CSJ) on the first of March, 2015.
-It is fortunate for me that the three vice-presidents are very experienced and knowledgeable about the organization of our Division.
-I will make efforts to support the development of our Division during my two year term with the assistance of the board members, the members of various committees, and all the division members.
+I became the president of the Division of Colloid and Surface Chemistry, The Chemical Society of Japan (CSJ) on March 1, 2017.
+I have the honor of supporting the development of our Division during my two-year term together with the three vice-presidents who are very experienced and knowledgeable about the organization of our Division, and with the assistance of the board members, the members of various committees, and all the division members.

 Thinking back to the commencement of our Division, the main role of our Division in the beginning was to hold an annual meeting, “The Divisional Meeting on Colloid and Interface Chemistry”, whose first meeting was held in 1948 at the University of Tokyo.
 In 1985, “The Basic Course of Colloid and Interface Chemistry” and “The Colloid Technology Symposium” for young and advanced researchers, respectively, started to be held as regular seminars organized by our Division.
-After that, the projects of our Division expanded little by little with the increase in the number of seminars and meetings.
+After that, the projects of our Division expanded little by little, resulting in an increased number of seminars and meetings.
 The local branches were also founded.

 Currently, our Division has eleven committees (Project Planning Committee, Editorial Committee, Company Members Committee, Division Meeting Committee, Finance Committee, Public-Information Committee, Award Committee, International Exchange Committee, Young Members’ Working Group, Future Planning Committee, and Division Subcommittee), and a local branch in the Kansai region and in the Kyushu region.
 These committees and local branches have been actively participating in the development of our Division.
 Please see another website (http://colloid.csj.jp/) showing the current activities of our Division.